Parmeggiani-Lab/elfin-ui/README.md

 ### TODO: Currently Working On:
  * Export to Elfin Core format
- 	* Need to check network integrity.
+ 	* Either check network integrity, or always keep networks well formed.
- 	* Might as well make that into an operator so the user can check also.
+ 		* New solution: keep modules in a network under an empty parent.
+Then, lock all transformations.
+Only by selecting the parent can the user transform, all modules together.
+ 		* This has the added benefit that networks are already separated into parent objects; easy for export.
  * Documentation for all operators

 ### TODO: Must-Haves